(Hint -- judging by what some Republican legislators are saying, it doesn't appear to be jobs or flood relief)

 Religious Freedom Bill

-The House of Delegates has already passed the bill and yesterday the Senate Judiciary Committee passed it and moved it . . .
+The House of Delegates has already passed the bill and yesterday the Senate Judiciary Committee . . .